CiscoTestAutomation/unicon.plugins/DESCRIPTION.rst

 library for a targeted platform, as she only ends up writing the differential code.

-unicon_plugins is plugins for different platforms.
+unicon.plugins is plugins for different platforms.
 All the platform implementations are arranged in a hierarchical fashion in order  to provide a good fault isolation.
 It was initially developed internally in Cisco, and is now available to the general public starting late 2017.